 Martin Droeshout (1601-c.1639), The Four Seasons: Spring, engraving

 Personifications like these were frequently disseminated by engravings, often from the Netherlands or the north, such as in this early 17th century English engraving of Spring.
 The possibility that the mask on the frame does represent Spring is supported by the bunches of daffodils and narcissi carved at the top, and makes it less likely that two seasons (Summer and Spring together) are intended.
 Summer was generally depicted with sheaves of wheat, Autumn with grapevines, and Winter with fire.

-In conclusion, perhaps the most likely history for this frame is that it is one of a series of four, possibly depicting the seasons, and probably made for a suite of looking-glasses to decorate the garden room in a villa or palazzo in the vicinity of Rome.
-It may well have been executed by Antonio Chicari or his workshop, and may also owe its design, either directly or at a short remove, to Gian Lorenzo Bernini.
-It was almost certainly also made for a member of the extended Chigi or Altieri families in the late 1660s or the 1670s.
+In conclusion, perhaps the most likely history for this frame is that it is one of a series of two or four, probably depicting the seasons, and probably made for a suite of looking-glasses to decorate the garden room in a villa or palazzo in the vicinity of Rome.
+It may well have been executed by Antonio Chicari or his workshop, and probably owes its design, either directly or at a short remove, to Gian Lorenzo Bernini.
+It was almost certainly also made for a member of the Chigi or Altieri families in the late 1660s or the 1670s.